New Parandur Airport

 Overview

 The Parandur Greenfield Airport is Chennai's second airport, sited in Kancheepuram district around 40 km from central Chennai.
 TIDCO is the developer on behalf of the Tamil Nadu government.
-The project requires 5,183 acres from 13 revenue villages in Walajabad block, of which 3,774.1 acres is patta land under formal acquisition proceedings.
+The project requires approximately 5,746 acres in total (Deccan Herald, November 2025), of which the government owns about 1,900 acres and is acquiring approximately 3,800 acres from private owners across 13 revenue villages.
 Phase 1 completion has been pushed to 2030.
 This Premium layer on 1acre maps the acquisition footprint across all 13 notified villages so buyers can confirm whether a specific survey number falls inside or outside the notified zone before any transaction.

 Active Acquisition Under Tamil Nadu's 1997 Act: The Real Risk Buying Parandur Airport Land Inside the Notified Villages

 The Tamil Nadu government invoked the Tamil Nadu Acquisition of Land for Industrial Purposes Act, 1997 through a Government Order dated 25 June 2025.
-Of the 5,183 acres required, 3,774.1 acres is patta land currently being acquired from private owners.
-Once a survey number in any of the 13 notified villages is included in an acquisition order, the owner cannot execute a valid registered sale at the Kancheepuram SRO; any such transaction is legally challengeable.
-As of September 2025, 566 acres had been registered and Rs 400 crore in compensation disbursed to 441 landowners across 12 villages.
+Of the approximately 5,746 acres required, around 3,800 acres is patta land currently being acquired from private owners.
+Once a survey number in any of the 13 notified villages is included in an acquisition order, the owner cannot execute a valid registered sale at the Kancheepuram SRO (Sub-Registrar Office); any such transaction is legally challengeable.
+As of November 2025, over 1,100 acres had been registered in the government's name across 13 villages.
+Ekanapuram remains unacquired — sources within administration indicate acquisition there is unlikely before the next Assembly elections.
 Active protests in Ekanapuram, Nagapattur, and Podavur crossed 1,000 days and continue to slow overall acquisition.

 The table below shows the primary acquisition villages and status as of late 2025: